 Each recipient must undergo a series of tests performed at the state Tissue Typing laboratories.
-This includes the following:
+These include:

-- 1. HLA Typing using molecular technique such as Next generation sequencing (NGS) at the following HLA loci A , B, C, DRB1, DQB1, DQA1, DPB1, DPA1, - 2.
+- 1. HLA Typing using molecular technique such as Next Generation Sequencing (NGS) at the following HLA loci: A, B, C, DRB1, DQA1, DPB1, DPA1, - 2.
 HLA antibody screening using Luminex single antigen beads.
-Antibody screening must occur every 3 months to be included in matching.
+This screening must have occurred within 120 days to be included in matching.
+It is optimal that all waitlisted patients are screened every 3 months.

 These tests will be used in the histocompatibility assessment by the Tissue Typing labs and in consultation with the clinical unit to assign Unacceptable Antigens.
-These HLA antigens are then used as antigens for exclusion in the Lung matching algorithm as they are deemed high risk to transplant patients across.
+These assigned unacceptable antigens can assist in excluding a waitlisted patient from incompatible donor offers.